0xreentrant/Personal-Blog/src/index.md

 title: '2024: the dotcom bloodbath'
 ---

-# It was a dark and stormy night, and only few are hiring...

 I'd never attribute myself the title of "shadowy super coder", because I can't seem to live without sharing a little too much of what I believe to be shadowy, and have made a few too many bugs in my days to consider myself other than "supremely adequate and occasionaly indispensable".

+## Open to Hire

-What I can describe about my state in an industry built on churn is that I am currently cast away in the sea of unemployment.
+I am currently cast away in the sea of unemployment.
 That doesn't mean I'm helpless.
 No, I've been building.
 Here's a little bit of where to start:

 ## [Blake: a Full-Stack Typescript Project](https://github.com/0xreentrant/blake-bookmark-manager)